 Performing prior art search will forecast the misleading, problematic areas of the invention.
 Thus, you may avoid errors that arise during the time of prosecution.
 You can correct errors later.
 It creates more opportunities for receiving a patent without any delay.

 - Self-Conducted approach

 No law states that you have to hire any professional searcher or attorney to do search.
 It can be self-conducted depending on the applicant’s understanding level and skills related to the technology used.

 It’s a self-conducted approach.
 However, it is still better to take help or advice from an experienced patent search professional.

 Once the filing is done, the USPTO starts its official examination process with the searching phase.
 It’s difficult to perform patent searching by a beginner.
 It requires a lot of skills and experience to find the right details from the right place.
 The EPO believes in deep insight and eyes for details to interpret the results.
 Without these skills neither the inventor nor a patent searcher is able to do searching correctly.

 Thus, it is recommended to take help from an experienced patent attorney.

 How can TPSF assist you?

-We are a team of experienced search experts serving the IP industry for more than 8+ years and conducting 100+ search assignments on a daily basis.
-We deal in multiple technical domains covering 100+ countries in a vast array of languages.
+We are a team of experienced search experts serving the IP industry for more than 8+ years.
+Moreover, we have conducted 100+ search assignments on a daily basis.
+Our team deal in multiple technical domains covering 100+ countries in a vast array of languages.
 We deliver your results timely without compromising on quality.